Earth Science and Engineering MS Program

 • MS (thesis) four Semesters and one Summer Session.

-Students must complete their Thesis by the end of the fourth Semester (not including the second Summer Session).
-Students who require additional time to complete their Thesis must apply for an extension per the time limits and extensions policy.
+Students must complete and defend their MS Thesis by the end of the fourth Semester (not including the second Summer Session).
+Students who require additional time to complete their Thesis work must apply for an extension per the time limits and university extensions policy.

 Assessment Test